Dave-team/Knowledge-base/Tools.md

 - Subscribe to channels
 - Create playlists with videos to watch later
   - Add playlists for high potential channels I subscribed to.
 Add past videos to this playlist
+- On iPad, use youtube on Safari but a better overview of subscribed to channels
+- Control youtube to TV using Airplay
+- We can Play in Picture - allowing to take full notes whilst the video is playing in small on the side

 Torrents
 - Popcorn Time works great e.g. on laptop and maybe to test whether I like films / series / documentaries.
 Always make sure VPN is enabled.